-An examination of behavior management techniques, reward systems, fading and intermittent reinforcement schedules used with students who exhibit more sever behavior exceptionalities.
+This course is an examination of behavior management techniques, reward systems, fading and intermittent reinforcement schedules used with students who exhibit more sever behavior exceptionalities.
 School-wide, classroom and individual student behavior intervention plans will be reviewed with emphasis on behavior manifestation determination and other IDEA mandates for addressing students' behavioral needs.